IlyaKhalafi/AI-Assignments/README.md

 # AI-Homeworks
-My answers to homeworks of AI course at Amirkabir University of Technology taught by Dr. Mehdi Ghatee and M.S.
+My assignments for homeworks of AI course at Amirkabir University of Technology taught by Dr. Mehdi Ghatee and M.S.
 Rouhollah Ahmadian.

 Total of 7 homeworks were given in this course.
 Each homework has a different topic and I tried to solve all of them and I hope you find them useful.